Noel-leoN/MapExt/README.md

 ## Issues
 - May not be compatible with some mods.
 - Repeatedly replicate the overlayinfomation of the playable area to the scope of the world map, its a vanilla bug, hasn't been fixed yet, so please ignore it for now, or don't use too much zoom out.
-- a few simulation systems may not be working properly,such as some water power station.
+- a few simulation systems may not be working properly,such as water pumping/tempwater powerstation.
 - If you found issues please report in github, thank you.

 ## Disclaimer